joshcc3/stg-push-enter/README.md

 cond_wait takes a mutex and a cond_wait object.
 A pre-condition is that the calling thread must hold the lock on the mutex.
 The operation of cond_wait is to atomically release the mutex and sleep on the condition variable.
 The thread wakes up when a cond_signal/cond_broadcast has been sent.
 It then attempts to reacquire the mutex.
 When the thread returns from pthread_cond_wait:
 Throughout the lifetime of the pthread_cond_wait function, it will have held the lock, then blocked on cond, then woken up on a signal and then acquired the mutex.
+The reason for the atomic release of the cond var and acquisition of the mutex is that if something wants to broadcast a signal to threads waiting on a signal you can guarentee that the broadcast signal will reach everyone who has started waiting on the signal.

 ## Question
  - Are the signals persistent?
 If a signal has been sent will something that subsequently wait on it be immediately woken up? - No, The pthread_cond_signal() and pthread_cond_broadcast() functions have no effect if there are no threads currently blocked on cond.